 Plan to make this bread for the holiday season and before you know it, it will become a tradition you will make every year.
 Now, lets make this fabulous bread!

 I would absolutely LOVE it if you sent me pics of your bread after you make it! xoxo

 Other Cranberry Goodies

-Fresh cranberries only come into season for a short time in the year and so I have made is a practice to buy many bags and freeze them for other recipes I love throughout the year.
+Fresh cranberries only come into season for a short time in the year.
+For this reason, I have made it a practice to buy many bags and freeze them for other recipes.
 Here are just a few you may love as much as I do: